-We have access to specially trained additional educational needs staff.
-The SENCO and teacher support have a wealth of experience in this area, and there is ongoing training for all staff in the area of additional needs.
+The SENCO and support staff have a wealth of experience in this area, and there is ongoing training for all staff in the area of additional needs.

 Since there is such diversity within additional educational needs, specialist furniture and equipment will be acquired as and when specific needs arise.